|<< Previous 1 3 4 5 …16 Next >>|

 2. Yamaha CLP-465GP.
 Very nice, sounds good, looks great, limited voices and too expensive for our needs

 3. Suzuki HG510e (or discontinued version).
-Very good price, then I read your review of Suzuki and that ended this
+Very good price, then I read your review of Suzuki and that ended this option

 We would consider second hand if it was in very good condition and met the criteria above.